florinpop17/app-ideas/README.md

 You can find a collection of all the Trello Boards containing a separate board for each project individually by clicking [here](https://trello.com/appideascollection).
 Clone the board and use it to track your progress on the project you are working.

+## Plans for the future

+We are planning in the future to add different _Levels_ or _Tiers_ for the projects.
+This way you will be able to find easier a project which is more suited for your coding skills.
+You can start with easier projects and advance to the harder ones.

 ## Contribution

 Any contributions are highly appreciated. :pray: You can contribute in two ways: